Frigate

 A frigate (/ˈfrɪɡɪt/) is a type of warship.
-In different eras, the roles and capabilities of ships classified as frigates have varied somewhat.

-The name frigate in the 17th to early 18th centuries was given to any full-rigged ship built for speed and maneuverability, intended to be used in scouting, escort and patrol roles.
-The term was applied loosely to ships varying greatly in design.
-In the second quarter of the 18th century, the 'true frigate' was developed in France.
-This type of vessel was characterised by possessing only one armed deck, with an unarmed deck below it used for berthing the crew.
+In different eras, the roles and capabilities of ships classified as frigates have varied.
+In the 17th to early 18th centuries the term 'frigate' was loosely given to any full-rigged ship built for speed and maneuverability and intended for scouting, escort or patrol.
+By the second quarter of the 18th century, what is regarded as the 'true frigate' was developed in France and subsequently copied by other navies.
+This type of vessel was characterised by a long sleek design with a single gun deck of 28 and 36 cannons, and an unarmed deck below used for berthing the crew.